brunzefb/ubuntu-20-devops-tools/README.md

 Please follow the instructions in this video to set up your VM.
 The instructions are for a Windows host, but should also work for Mac/Linux.
 I suggest watching this even if you know what you are doing.
-[Instructions to install Ubuntu on Oracle Virtual Box](https://www.youtube.com/watch?v=x5MhydijWmc) If using Virtual Box 7, I recommend NOT using the automatic install.
+[Instructions to install Ubuntu on Oracle Virtual Box](https://www.youtube.com/watch?v=x5MhydijWmc) If using Virtual Box 7, I recommend NOT using the automatic install mechanism.
+You should choose the minimal install, as you can install desktop tools on an as-need basis.
+Depeding on how tool projects move and publish resources, the script may fail as urls change, and downloads become unavailable.
+As of October 2022, this script ran without errors with the -e flag set.
+You can of course use this script on bare-metal Ubuntu 20.04, and with minor modifications it will run on any debian linux flavour.

 ### Additional information needed for the Virtual Box setup
 [Link to downlod Ubuntu 20.04 ISO](https://releases.ubuntu.com/20.04/ubuntu-20.04.5-desktop-amd64.iso)

-* 4096mb memory (more is OK)
+* 4096mb memory (more is OK).
-* 35Gb disk (more is OK)  OS and tools will use about 15gb
+* 35Gb disk (more is OK)  OS and tools will use about 15gb.
-* 2 Virtual CPU's (more is OK)
+* 2 Virtual CPU's (more is OK).
+* Video memory set to 64mb may be better for large screens.
+* Setting up bidirectional clipboard sharing in VirtualBox (YourVM)->Settings->General->Advanced->Shared Clipboard may be useful.
+This will only work after the VMWare guest estensions are installed.
+* I suggest not scaling the display in VirtualBox, nor in Ubuntu's Display Settings, keep it at 100%.
+Most applications (like Chrome, VSCode) offer a Zoom mode, which is preferrable from a performance standpoint.

 ### Todo before installing VirtualBox Guest additions
 In a terminal run: (Super+Ctrl+T to launch Terminal)